Tableau's Pace of Innovation

 Enjoy new authentication, performance, and governance features for your enterprise deployment.
 Projects now get their own permissions separate from Workbook and Data Source defaults, allowing for more flexible configurations.
 Administrators and project leaders can now lock a project’s permissions so they automatically apply to all workbooks and data sources in the project and cannot be changed by authors.

-The new toolbar puts commonly used actions at your fingertips.
-The redesigned menus are intuitive and the entire toolbar scales for different screen sizes.
+The new toolbar puts commonly used actions at your fingertips and scales for different screen sizes.

-See all of 9.1's features in detail here.
+See all of Tableau 9.1's features in detail here.

 Tableau 9.1 gives you more ways to answer questions with your data with a new mobile experience, new options for connecting to data, features that make user management easier, support for additional enterprise security and authentication options, and more.